CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ### Overview

-In this exercise, you will explore Azure Security Center Dashboard
+In this exercise, you will explore Azure Security Center Dashboard features overview.

 You will be performing the following activities to achieve the goal.